eagle840/killercoda-labs/jenkins/step1.md

 {{TRAFFIC_HOST1_8025}}

 Complete the Jenkins install until you're at the main page before continuing.
-Use UN: admin  PW: Admin4321 email: admin@example.com
+Use UN: 'admin'  PW: 'Admin4321' email: 'admin@example.com'

 ### Configure access to port 2375 on the docker daemon.